-The church has been recently acquired by a private who at present is restoring the whole complex.
+The church has been recently acquired by a private who is financing renovation works on the whole complex.